I read an interesting article recently.

 The BEST boundary you can ever set?

-Just to never marry ANYBODY!
+Just to never live with or marry ANYONE!

 What do you think?
 Is there really any way to guarantee your relationship for the long run or it is just a fact about monogamy that your chances are slim to none no matter what you do?